 Some advice that I often see on list of ways to make sex a priority in marriage is to make your marriage a priority.
 We might just have to take our hands off the parenting wheel wherever possible.
 We might have to find ways to cut back, so that we can find time for each other.
 It might mean getting a sitter, or it might mean not getting our children involved in so many extracurricular activities (so we parents have time for our own “activities”).
 It might even mean scheduling your relationship, sex and all, as carefully as you schedule your children’s lives.
 Whatever works!

 But to be honest, I don’t know the answer.
-I’m with you, and feel like I’m between a rock and a hard place when it comes to being a good parent in 2017, while also maintaining a healthy relationship, sex life, and everything that comes with it.
+I’m with you, and feel like I’m between a rock and a hard place when it comes to being a good parent int today’s day and age, while also maintaining a healthy relationship, sex life, and everything that comes with it.
 But what I do know is that making your marriage a priority doesn’t make your children less important.
 It means you realize the importance of your relationship in relation to your children and their overall well-being.
 A healthy relationship really is the backbone of a strong family, and it’s pretty difficult to have a happy and healthy relationship without giving it the time and dedication it needs to flourish.

 So I’m going to show this study to my wife.
 I’m going to discuss it with her, and let her know that we are not alone in our struggles to manage our relationship and parenting.
 We are going to look at more than just sex.
 We are going to look at our time together as a whole.
 And then I’m going to discuss ways we can pull back as parents, so that we can strengthen our marriage.
-Parents of 2017, you might want to do the same.
+Parents, you might want to do the same.